Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Introduction and motivation

 where $\lambda>0$ denotes the regularization parameter, and $\Vert\boldsymbol{Z}\Vert_{*}$ is the nuclear norm of $\boldsymbol{Z}$ (i.e.$\ $the sum of singular values of $\bm{Z}$) and is known to be the convex surrogate for the rank function.
 The rationale is rather simple: given that we seek to recover a rank-1 matrix $\bm{Z}^{\star}=\bm{h}^{\star}\bm{x}^{\star\mathsf{H}}$, it is common to enforce nuclear norm penalization to encourage the rank-1 structure.
 In truth, this comes down to solving a nuclear-norm regularized least squares problem in the matrix domain $\mathbb{C}^{K\times K}$.

 \paragraph{Nonconvex optimization.} Another popular paradigm maintains all iterates in the original vector space (i.e.~$\mathbb{C}^{K}$) and attempts solving the above nonconvex formulation or its variants directly.
 The crucial ingredient is to ensure fast and reliable convergence in spite of nonconvexity.
-While multiple variants of the nonconvex formulation (\ref{eq:objncvx-LS}) have been studied in the literature (e.g.~\cite{li2019rapid,ma2017implicit,charisopoulos2019composite,charisopoulos2019low,huang2018blind}), the present paper focuses attention on the following ridge-regularized least-squares problem:
+While multiple variants of the nonconvex formulation (\ref{eq:objncvx-LS}) have been studied in the literature (e.g.~\citet{li2019rapid,ma2017implicit,charisopoulos2019composite,charisopoulos2019low,huang2018blind}), the present paper focuses attention on the following ridge-regularized least-squares problem:

 with $\lambda>0$ the regularization parameter.
+This choice of objective function is crucial to the establishment of our main theorems as can be seen later.
 Owing to the nonconvexity of (\ref{eq:objncvx}), one needs to also specify which algorithm to employ in attempt to solve this nonconvex problem.
-Our focal point is a two-stage optimization algorithm: it starts with a rough initial guess $(\boldsymbol{h}^{0},\bm{x}^{0})$ by means of a spectral method, followed by Wirtinger gradient descent (GD) that iteratively refines the estimates (to be made precise in (\ref{eq:gradient-descent-BD})).
-At the end of each gradient iteration, we further rescale the sizes of the two iterates $\boldsymbol{h}^{t}$ and $\bm{x}^{t}$, so as to ensure that they have identical (balanced) $\ell_{2}$ norm (see (\ref{eq:gradient-descent-BD-proj})); this balancing step helps stabilize the algorithm, while facilitating analysis.
+Our focal point is a two-stage optimization algorithm: it starts with a rough initial guess $(\boldsymbol{h}^{0},\bm{x}^{0})$ computed by means of a spectral method, followed by Wirtinger gradient descent (GD) that iteratively refines the estimates (to be made precise in (\ref{eq:gradient-descent-BD})).
+At the end of each gradient iteration, we further rescale the sizes of the two iterates $\boldsymbol{h}^{t}$ and $\bm{x}^{t}$, so as to ensure that they have identical $\ell_{2}$ norm (see (\ref{eq:gradient-descent-BD-proj})).
+In truth, this balancing step helps stabilize the algorithm, while facilitating analysis.
 The whole algorithm is summarized in Algorithm~\ref{alg:gd-BD-ncvx}.